 But being a consultant is also incredibly demanding.
 Good consultants are good writers, yes, but also good listeners, and they must be flexible enough to adapt to the needs of different writers and different writing situations.
 Of course we don’t expect everyone to be immediately ready to advise writers (nor do we ever envision a point where an advisor stops learning), so before anyone comes to work in the Center, he or she enrolls in the English 242 course, Writing Center Theory and Practice, offered every spring.

 Enrollment in the course is limited, and students must fill out an application, submit a writing sample, and interview with the director of the Center and with one of the Center’s advisors before being considered.Is this a lot to ask?
 Yes.
 But we pride ourselves on our work, and we think the rewarding experience of working with writers at Wittenberg is worth the effort.

-If you have questions, please email the Director, Mike Mattison, at email@example.com.
+If you have questions, please email the director, Mike Mattison, at email@example.com.